 Up to 100 AICC courses or 250MB of SCORM courses can be zipped together and uploaded.
 Individual SCORM courses which exceed 250 MB in size may require upload by Cornerstone.
-Consult Global Product Support (GPS) about creating a work order request.
+Consult Global Customer Support about creating a work order request.

 To create a new online course:

 - Go to or .
 Then, click the link.

 - Go to .
 Then, click the button and click the link.